waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Active Strategy: Road to the Indigo Plateau
 - **Current Objective:** Navigate through Victory Road to reach the Indigo Plateau and challenge the Elite Four.
-- **Immediate Plan:** Follow the documented successful puzzle solution to connect the landmasses and reach the ladder to 2F.
+- **Immediate Plan:** The puzzle on Victory Road 1F is a two-part solution.
+First, the western boulder puzzle must be solved to open a southern path.
+Second, this southern path must be used to access and solve the eastern boulder puzzle, which opens the main path to the exit ladder.

 # V. Tool Development & Testing Ideas
 - **New Agent Idea:** `puzzle_strategist_agent`.
 Input: `boulder_puzzle_assistant` output, current map state, goal coordinates.
 Action: Devises a step-by-step sequence of boulder pushes to achieve the goal.
 This would automate the complex reasoning I'm currently doing manually.